paul-norman/go-template-manager/FUNCTIONS.md

 func ltrim[T any](remove string, value T) T
 ```

-Removes the passed characters from the right end of string values.
+Removes the passed characters from the left end of string values.
 If `value` is a slice, array or map it will apply this conversion to any string elements that they contain.

 Returns new variable of the original `value` data type.